angulartist/hashtagsbattle/README.md

 A:

 - First of, there's a tweets listener built with [Tweepy](https://tweepy.readthedocs.io) which retrieves tweets sent back by the Twitter's API.
 It does some basic cleaning and filtering before publishing them to a [Pub/Sub](https://cloud.google.com/pubsub/docs/overview) topic, which is basically a global-scale messaging buffer/bus.
-The listener is running on a [Google App Engine](https://cloud.google.com/appengine/) instance.
+The listener is running on a [Google Compute Engine](https://cloud.google.com/compute/) instance, as it is somehow cheap and doesnt requires auto-scaling.

 - Then, there's a little [Express](https://expressjs.com/) server using [SocketIO](https://socket.io/).
 This application is also running on App Engine.
 There's an endpoint receiving Pub/Sub push messages and emiting events through a web socket.
 It's using the Supercluster library to do server-side clustering on points and to reduce networkig/client-side rendering delay.